Aeron/ikev2-strongswan-vpn/README.md

 ip6tables-restore: unable to initialize table 'nat'
 ```

-Probably, Docker doesn’t load a proper kernel module for IPv6 NAT, so it will be
+Probably, Docker does not load a proper kernel module for IPv6 NAT, so it will be
 necessary to run `modprobe` first:

 ```sh